aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 In addition to emitting and storing the debugging data useful for analyses, the debugging hook is also capable of emitting `TensorBoard <https://www.tensorflow.org/tensorboard>`__ data for you to point your TensorBoard application at and visualize.

-To enable the debugging hook to emit TensorBoard data, you'd need to specify the new option ``TensorBoardOutputConfig`` as:
+To enable the debugging hook to emit TensorBoard data, you need to specify the new option ``TensorBoardOutputConfig`` as:

 .. code:: python